-- How can the Fraction Foundations MOOC-Ed be improved for future participants?
+- How can Fraction Foundations be improved for future participants?

 A certificate of completion for 30 hours of professional development will be provided on request to participants who: (1) spend at least 30 hours participating in the course; (2) participated in the discussions, posting at least one new discussion or one reply to a discussion in each unit of the course; (3) submitted a project; and (4) provided feedback on at least one other project.
 You can submit the certificate to your local agency with a request for CEUs.
 Granting of CEUs will be subject to the policies and procedures of your state and local agency.